Pease Pottage News

 Woodgate Primary School was opened in 2021 on the new Woodgate housing estate.

-March 2020: the Coronavirus Lockdown
+March 2020: the coronavirus lockdown

 In the year of our Lord 2020, it came to pass that a great pestilence befell the village of Pease Pottage.